tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![Content of the dataset key](Images/dataset-key-content.png)

-* As you can imagine, we can also go to the API documentation to understand the structure of the response and identify where is the data we need.
+* As you can imagine, we can also go to the API documentation to understand the structure of the response and identify where the data is that we need.
 However, when you review the [Quandl API documentation for time-series data](https://docs.quandl.com/docs/in-depth-usage), you can see that the name of the main key of the `json` output is `dataset_data`.

   ![Quandl API docs](Images/quandl-api-docs.png)